 - The folder icon will become active - click on it and locate the OTA firmware file, select, and open it.

 - Once the name of the file name appears next to the folder icon, click on UPDATE and wait for the process to be completed.
 Progress bar will display on the bottom of the screen, followed by a "Success" or "Completed" message.
+If you notice an error about the wrong fragment size, please change the fragment size to 20 before attempting the update again.

 - Go back to main menu and click on Network Management again.